Ghoulboy78/Scarpet-edit/docs/CONTRIBUTING.md

    This helps with legibility of your code later on.
 2. Add the essential boilerplate code.
 This is necessary for the undo command to work properly with all commands:

-    - Get the player as a variable. `world_edit.sc` is a player_scoped app, but this is necessary for printing messages to that specific player.
+    - Get the player as a variable. `se.sc` is a player_scoped app, but this is necessary for printing messages to that specific player.

       `player=player()`